A thousand brazen love locks thronged the fences, / weird erotic spells inscribed with black magic / marker

 a marriage grows whose art has mastered fear.

-James Pollock is the author of Sailing to Babylon, which was a finalist for the Griffin Poetry Prize and the Governor General's Literary Award in Poetry.
-His poems have been published in The Paris Review, AGNI, Maisonneuve and other journals in the U.S. and Canada.
+James Pollock is the author of Sailing to Babylon, which was a finalist for the Griffin Poetry Prize and the Governor General’s Literary Award in Poetry.
+His latest book of poems is Durable Goods.